-Use a shampoo and conditioner designed for dogs when you bathe your shih tzu.
-While many dogs simply require shampoo, conditioner will help to keep your shih tzu's coat free of tangles.
+Use a shampoo and conditioner designed for dogs when you bathe your Shih Tzu.
+While many dog breeds simply require shampoo, the conditioner will help to keep your Shih Tzu's coat free of tangles.
 Make sure you rinse both the shampoo and conditioner completely out of your dog's coat.
 If left behind, the residue can lead to skin irritations.

 Trim the hair around your pup's face every few months.
 You may need to enlist the help of a friend who can hold your dog's face still while you trim the hair in this delicate area.
 You want the eyes, nose and mouth to be free of excessive hair so your dog can see, eat and breathe without obstruction.
 If you prefer, you can secure the hair over your dog's eyes into a ponytail, securing it with a dog clip or band.